Many street drugs don't have treatment benefits. Any use of these drugs is a form of drug abuse.

 Drug withdrawal symptoms also vary widely, depending on the specific drug used, but may include:

 1. Check the person's airway, breathing, and pulse.
 If needed, begin CPR.
-If unconscious but breathing, carefully place the person in the recovery position by rolling the person toward you onto their side.
+If unconscious but breathing, carefully place the person in the recovery position by log rolling the person toward you onto their left side.
 Bend the top leg so both hip and knee are at right angles.
 Gently tilt their head back to keep the airway open.
 If the person is conscious, loosen the clothing and keep the person warm, and provide reassurance.
 Try to keep the person calm.
 If you suspect an overdose, try to prevent the person from taking more drugs.
 Call for medical help right away.

 3. If the person is having seizures, give first aid for seizures.